QotNews Hacker News, Reddit, Lobsters, and Tildes articles rendered in reader mode.

 Mouse: sure do!

-More-Dot346 | 8 hours ago
+More-Dot346 | a month ago

-Movie elevator pitch: it’s.
-Planet of the Apes meets Ben.
+Movie elevator pitch: it’s Planet of the Apes meets Ben.

-HandshakeOfCO | 51 minutes ago
+HandshakeOfCO | a month ago

 It’s crazy to me that they haven’t made a Flowers for Algernon movie yet

-Slippery_Williams | 9 hours ago
+Slippery_Williams | a month ago

 Genuinely curious how would you test a mouse’s memory, then give it Alzheimer’s to chart its decline then test to see if its memory got better on the medication?